Why would someone visit a chiropractor?

 How did you meet and decide to work together?

 Christopher: Helaine and I met in 1994, while attending Life Chiropractic College West.
 We had mutual admiration and respect for one another from the beginning.
-We even realized we grew up ten miles from one another in Baltimore and had both attended University of Maryland at College Park for undergrad.
+Coincidentally, we grew up ten miles from one another in Baltimore and both attended the University of Maryland at College Park for undergrad.
 After working as independent contractors from 1997 to 2000, we decided to start a practice together—Arroyo and Shpritz Chiropractic was born in 2001.

 Do you share a philosophy or way of working?